-Qualifications obtained; When an individual is required to attend a training course funded by Danhouse, time off during working hours will be given to attend the course.
+Where an individual need to attend a training course funded by Danhouse, time off during working hours will be given to attend the course.
 Individuals are expected to travel to and from a training venue within the normal course of the day.